bcnmy/docs/docs/tutorials/sessionkeys/transferwithsession.md

 );
 ```

+Congrats! you have successfully integrated the session module.
 Expand the code below to see the entire code:
 <details>
 ```typescript
 import React from "react";